- March 31, 2016

 About

-Tokyo Babel is a single player action adventure game with a fantasy theme.
+Tokyo Babel is a single player action adventure game with fantasy and anime themes.
 It was developed by propeller and was released on March 31, 2016.
-It received positive reviews from players.
+It received very positive reviews from players.

 The gates of Heaven are closed shut; the realm of Hell consumed by flood.
 And in their wake, countless parallel worlds wither away, one after the other.
 The surviving angels and demons gather at the city they believe to be their final chance at salvation: the floating purgatory of "Tokyo Babel".
 Joined by humans, they embark on a pilgrimage across the seven layers of Babel, hoping to ascend Jac…